EinfachEli08/RetroCraft-Client/README.md

 ## Installation

-To install RetroCraft into eclipse, follow these simple steps:
+To install RetroCraft into eclipse/Intellij, follow these simple steps:

 1. Clone the latest Code updates from our GitHub repository.
-2. Import the Project into Eclipse.
+2. Import the Project into Eclipse/intellij.
-3. Use Start as the Gradle-Run Option.
+3. Use runclient as the Gradle-Run Option.
-4. Now you can run and compile the Project.
+4. Now you can run the Project.
+5. To compile the project and use it as a jar, go to Gradle -> Tasks -> Build and then run build.
+After that go to the root foler and run build.bat. now in the RetroCraft folder you will find the jar and a json.
+Move them into minecravt versions or go to the root and run install.bat
-5. Enjoy the nostalgia!
+6. Enjoy the nostalgia!

 ## Current Project Status: